 As a general rule the effect of interfund activity has been eliminated from the government-wide financial statements.

-Amounts reported as program revenues include 1) charges to customers or applicants for goods, services, or privileges provided, 2) operating grants and contributions, and 3) capital grants and contributions, including special assessments.
+Amounts reported as program revenues include 1) charges to customers or applicants for goods, services, or privileges provided, 2) operating grants and contribution, and 3) capital grants and contributions, including special assessments.
 Internally dedicated resources are reported as general revenues rather than as program revenues.
 Likewise, general revenues include all taxes.
+When both restricted and unrestricted resources are available for us, it is the government's policy to use restricted resources first, and then unrestricted resources as they are needed.